databrickslabs/pylint-plugin/README.md

 [[back to top](#databricks-labs-pylint-plugin)]

+### `C8913`: `notebooks-too-many-cells`

+Notebooks should not have more than 75 cells.
+Otherwise, it's hard to maintain and understand the notebook for other people and the future you

+[[back to top](#databricks-labs-pylint-plugin)]

-### `E9994`: `notebooks-percent-run`
+### `R8914`: `notebooks-percent-run`

 Using %run is not allowed.
 Use functions instead of %run to avoid side effects and make the code more testable.
 If you need to share code between notebooks, consider creating a library.
 If still need to call another code as a separate job, use Databricks SDK for Python: https://databricks-sdk-py.readthedocs.io/en/latest/index.html

-[[back to top](#databricks-labs-pylint-plugin)]

-### `E9996`: `notebooks-too-many-cells`

-Notebooks should not have more than 75 cells.
-Otherwise, it's hard to maintain and understand the notebook for other people and the future you

 [[back to top](#databricks-labs-pylint-plugin)]